MMN3003/knowledge/sishemi/features.md

 - [ ] search coach and team by name city sport category fan count, member count
 - [ ] add coach history and team honors
 - [ ] user profile like linkedin
+- [ ] show calenders event of chat in chats like a message
+- [ ] show invite list for user
+- [ ] do not allow/allow other fans to see rsvp result(maybe just number)
+- [ ]